10maurycy10/10maurycy10.github.io/content/projects/speaker/index.md

 The shorter the array is in a direction the wider the beam will be in that direction.
 When held horizontally, a rectangular array will create a vertical fan pattern, fairly well suited for our mostly horizontal world.

-It's also important to minimize the spacing between transducers, gaps larger then a 70% of a wavelength or so will result in beams of sound coming out at weird angles.
+It's also important to minimize the spacing between transducers, large gaps will cause beams of sound to come out at weird angles.